ayashrath/wordle/README.md

 The aim is to make an algorithm that solves wordle in a pretty optimal way, it need not be the most optimal way.
 This will be run and tested on my own implementation of wordle.

 The wordle implementation will use the standard rules - 6 attempts, 5 letter words.
 The main thing which can make it slightly annoying is the word list that needs to be used.
 I looked into it, with [Matt Parker's Video](https://www.youtube.com/watch?v=_-AfhLQfb6w) being my starting point where he talked about how the original wordle has a finite list of word list.
-It was organised in two forms
+It was organised in two forms (they are mutually exclusive)
 - guess word list: Answers will not belong here but can be used for guesses
 - answer word list: Answers will be from here and can also be used for guesses